Create Cinematic Lighting in After Effects

 The gaffer is the head of the lighting department and works directly with the cinematographer, also known as the director of photography (DOP).

-In this lesson, I go through exactly what these two people do on set, as well as covering a range of other important roles and explaining the hierarchy within each department.
+In this lesson, I go through exactly what these people do on set, as well as covering a range of other important roles and explaining the hierarchy within each department.

 2. What Makes an Image Cinematic?